 This chapter gives step-by-step instructions on coding and running the

 dukes-age web service described in Chapter 3, "Creating Your First Java EE Application".
 The

-firstcup-war web application is a more complicated application, and uses several different Java EE APIs.
+firstcup-war web application is a more complicated application that uses several different Java EE APIs.

-firstcup-war example application retrieves, or "consumes," the data from the
+firstcup-war example application consumes the data from the

 All the tiers described in Tiered Applications are present in the

 firstcup-war web application.
 The web or client tier is the JavaServer Faces front end.
 The enterprise information systems, or EIS, tier is the Java DB database.
 The business tier is the enterprise bean.